VoidPointerAB/VPBase.OperatingPortal.Docs/getting-started/integrate/logging-and-heartbeat/README.md

-# Integrate with the portal using logging and heartbeats
+# Integrate with VPBase Application Operations using Logging and Heartbeats
 Below is information on how connecting an client application to submit log data and heart beats to the portal.

 ## Swagger and Code Gen